ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS's **cpsdirector** and its two clients, **cpsclient** and **cpsfrontend**, can be installed on your own hardware or on virtual machines running on public or private clouds.
-If you wish to install them on Amazon EC2, the `Official Debian Wheezy EC2 image (ami-1d620e74)`_ is known to work well.
-Please note that the *root* account is disabled and that you should instead login as *admin*.
+If you wish to install them on Amazon EC2, the Official Debian Wheezy, Ubuntu 12.04 or Ubuntu 14.04 images are known to work well.

-.. _Official Debian Wheezy EC2 image (ami-1d620e74): https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Images:filter=all-images;platform=all-platforms;visibility=public-images;search=ami-1d620e74

 ConPaaS services are designed to run either in an `OpenNebula` cloud installation or in the `Amazon Web Services` cloud.